BiancaIon46/LawnMower/README.md

 # LawnMower

 LownMower - group project of 2 members
-          - created using object-oriented programming concepts.
+          - created using object-oriented programming concepts and Arduino.

 This lawn mower is controlled using a mobile application.
 You can choose the movement direction by pressing some arrow buttons: go forward, go backward, turn left, turn right.